Homer Rodeheaver: Recording career

-In 1913 Rodeheaver began recording for the Victor Talking Machine Company, a relationship that lasted for twenty years.
-He also recorded for Gennett, Columbia and for his own Rainbow Records label.
-Some of his records, such as "The Unclouded Day" and "The Great Judgment Morning," were so popular that they had to be rerecorded to keep up with demand.
+In 1913, Rodeheaver began recording for the Victor Talking Machine Company, a relationship that lasted for 20 years.
+He also recorded for Gennett, Columbia, and his own Rainbow Records label.
+Some of his records, such as "The Unclouded Day" and "The Great Judgment Morning", were so popular that they had to be rerecorded to keep up with demand.
 Other records featured Rodeheaver's recitations of sentimental poetry, such as Paul Laurence Dunbar's "When Malindy Sings" (1916).

-Rodeheaver appeared on at least eighteen record labels and five hundred sides during his recording career.
-His most recorded piece was Sunday's theme song "Brighten The Corner Where You Are," which Rodeheaver recorded for at least 17 different labels.
-Rodeheaver's other most recorded titles were "Mother's Prayers Have Followed Me", "If Your Heart Keeps Right", "The Old Rugged Cross", "Since Jesus Came Into My Heart", "In The Garden", and "My Wonderful Dream".
+Rodeheaver appeared on at least 18 record labels and 500 sides during his recording career.
+His most recorded piece was Sunday's theme song "Brighten the Corner Where You Are", which Rodeheaver recorded for at least 17 different labels.
+Rodeheaver's other most-recorded titles were "Mother's Prayers Have Followed Me", "If Your Heart Keeps Right", "The Old Rugged Cross", "Since Jesus Came into My Heart", "In the Garden", and "My Wonderful Dream".

 Music publisher

 In 1910, Rodeheaver started his own publishing business, the Rodeheaver Company, compiling gospel songs to sell at revivals.
-In 1936 Rodeheaver purchased the Hall-Mack Company and merged it with his own publishing house, headquartered in Winona Lake, Indiana.
-Rodeheaver employed songwriters such as B. D. Ackley and Charles H. Gabriel to write songs for his company, but he also composed a number of tunes himself, including most notably, "When Jesus Came."
+In 1936, Rodeheaver purchased the Hall-Mack Company and merged it with his own publishing house, headquartered in Winona Lake, Indiana.
+Rodeheaver employed songwriters such as B. D. Ackley and Charles H. Gabriel to write songs for his company, but he also composed a number of tunes himself, including most notably, "When Jesus Came".
 Around 1922, his company began issuing 78-rpm records on its own Rainbow label, the nation's first record company devoted solely to gospel music.
 The Rodeheaver Company was acquired by Word Music in 1969.

-Billy Sunday perhaps paid Rodeheaver $80,000–90,000 over the course of their twenty-year partnership, but Rodeheaver admitted that he made more than four times that amount from other sources, especially music publishing, during those same years.
+Billy Sunday perhaps paid Rodeheaver $80,000–90,000 over the course of their 20-year partnership, but Rodeheaver admitted that he made more than four times that amount from other sources, especially music publishing, during those same years.

 Personal life

-Rodeheaver founded Rainbow Ranch, later renamed Rodeheaver Boy's Ranch, a home for abused and abandoned boys in Palatka, Florida and visited it often, singing and playing the guitar for the boys.
+Rodeheaver founded Rainbow Ranch, later renamed Rodeheaver Boy's Ranch, a home for abused and abandoned boys in Palatka, Florida, and visited it often, singing and playing the guitar for the boys.
 He created and subsidized the Rodeheaver School of Music at the Winona Lake Bible Conference, Indiana, a two-week-a-summer seminar to stimulate laymen to develop their musical abilities for their local churches.
 Rodeheaver traveled around the world on mission trips, and at the Dead Sea, while floating in the brine, he played "Brighten the Corner" on his trombone.
 Introduced to the Moravian custom of an Easter sunrise service, Rodeheaver helped popularize the concept across the United States.